The 10 Best Secure Password Managers for 2018

 LastPass gives you easy access to your passwords thanks to an auto-fill feature.
 They also have an easy to access drop-down extension from your browser to launch websites like a bookmark.

-Dashlane gives you the chance to not only store passwords securely, but also your private notes, as well as credit card details through their Digital Wallet feature.
+Dashlane gives you the chance to not only store passwords securely, but also your private notes and credit card details through their Digital Wallet feature.
 They use AES-256 encryption, which is the highest level of encryption offered by any password manager.

 The premium version includes: